Nazım Terzioğlu: Positions and awards

-Terzioglu, who had an important role in the revival of the Union of Balkan Mathematicians (Union Balkanique des Mathematiciens) which was founded before the World War II, had been the president of that organization for two periods (1966–1971).
+Terzioğlu, who had an important role in the revival of the Union of Balkan Mathematicians (French: Union Balkanique des Mathematiciens) which was founded before World War II, had been the president of that organization for two periods (1966–1971).
 He was also selected as the chairman of the IV.
 Congress of Balkan Mathematicians organized in Istanbul on August 29, 1972.
 Among his other international activities, the role he played in providing Turkey with the membership of the International Mathematical Union is an unforgettable service.

-In 1973, Terzioglu was selected as a member of Hahnemann Medical Society of America.
+In 1973, Terzioğlu was selected as a member of Hahnemann Medical Society of America.
 In 1974, he has been awarded the Medal of Merit of Federal Republic of Germany by the German President on his endeavor for the development of Turkish–German relations.
-He also has two medals given by the Prague University and the Finland University of Jyväskylä.
+He also has two medals given by the Charles University in Prague and the Finland University of Jyväskylä.

-Nazim Terzioglu has been awarded on December 2, 1982 the TÜBITAK Service Award thanks to his contributions to the development of mathematics in our country.
+Nazim Terzioğlu has been awarded on December 2, 1982 the TÜBİTAK Service Award thanks to his contributions to the development of mathematics in our country.

-His family established a Mathematics Research Award on behalf of Terzioglu who gave efforts during his life for the development of mathematics and the creation of a research potential.
+His family established a Mathematics Research Award on behalf of Terzioğlu who gave efforts during his life for the development of mathematics and the creation of a research potential.
 For the first time, this award had been given to three young mathematicians in a ceremony at the Faculty of Science of Istanbul University on September 20, 1981, which is the fifth year of his death.
-The second award in 1982 was given to a young mathematician in the opening ceremony of the International Symposium on Mathematics that was held on 14–24 September 1982 at the Karadeniz Technical University where Terzioglu served as the founder-rector.
+The second award in 1982 was given to a young mathematician in the opening ceremony of the International Symposium on Mathematics that was held on 14–24 September 1982 at the Karadeniz Technical University where Terzioğlu served as the founder-rector.

-His son, Tosun Terzioglu (born 1942) is a Turkish mathematician and academic administrator.
+His son, Tosun Terzioğlu (1942–2016) was a Turkish mathematician and academic administrator.

 Books

-The books written by Terzioglu, who has many published articles in his own field, are:
+The books written by Terzioğlu, who has many published articles in his own field, are: